DragonSenses/Curiosity/TypeScript/5. Object Types/object-types.md

 }
 ```

-Much like the `readonly` modifier for properties, it’s mainly a tool we can use for intent.
-When we see a function that returns `ReadonlyArray`s, it tells us we’re not meant to change the contents at all, and when we see a function that consumes `ReadonlyArray`s, it tells us that we can pass any array into that function without worrying that it will change its contents.
+Much like the `readonly` modifier for properties, it's mainly a tool we can use for intent.
+When we see a function that returns `ReadonlyArray`s, it tells us we're not meant to change the contents at all, and when we see a function that consumes `ReadonlyArray`s, it tells us that we can pass any array into that function without worrying that it will change its contents.

-Unlike `Array`, there isn’t a `ReadonlyArray` constructor that we can use.
+Unlike `Array`, there isn't a `ReadonlyArray` constructor that we can use.

 ```ts
 new ReadonlyArray("red", "green", "blue");